liatdavid2/kafka-spark-streaming-pipeline/README.md

 - The evaluation now reflects real-world streaming conditions
 ---

+## Handling Large-Scale Data

+Using all historical data for training is often not feasible due to memory, latency, and compute constraints.

+This project applies a **time-aware training strategy**:

+- Training is performed on recent data partitions (by hour)
+- Evaluation is done on the next unseen time window
+- Data is incrementally accumulated and retrained periodically

+This approach:
+- Reflects real-world streaming conditions
+- Handles concept drift
+- Keeps training efficient and scalable

+---

 ## Deployment

 The system runs using **Docker Compose** and can be deployed on distributed infrastructure such as Kubernetes or cloud platforms.